 I’m an agency worker.
-Should I be expected to move from care home to care home without being tested during the pandemic?
+Should I be expected to move from care home to care home without being tested?

 There is currently no requirement for care workers to be tested for COVID 19 before commencing work.
 However it is important that care workers show extra vigilance in following NHS UK advice.

 What personal protective equipment should I expect to have been provided by my employer?

 Public Health England have issued guidance on personal protective equipment (PPE).
 This can be found here.